Real Analysis felt painfully abstract at the time. Three years later, I use measure theory every single day to build trading models.

 Several math-heavy roles have high median pay and strong projected growth in public labor data.

-Answer 8 honest questions about your interests, working style, and goals.
-We'll identify whether you're a Pure Mathematician, Applied Mathematician, Data Scientist, or Actuary at heart.
+Answer a few honest questions and we'll identify whether you're a Pure Mathematician, Applied Mathematician, Data Scientist, or Actuary at heart.

 Priya Nair